 Why this childhood story?
-Well, if you have ever played Jenga, you know set up can be the key to a good game.
-If you set up the blocks nice and straight the game can go on for a very long time with proper moves and strategy.
-Set them up misaligned and uneven, the tower will fall after only a few rounds.
+Well, if you have ever played Jenga, you know the setup can be the key to a good game.
+If you set up the blocks nicely and straight the game can go on for a very long time with proper moves and strategy.
+Set them up misaligned and unevenly, the tower will fall after only a few rounds.
 But no matter what you do, no matter how well you plan, you cannot prepare for a stray foot that takes down the tower.

 Be a friend

 If you know someone who needs access to WiFi, see if you can make yours available to them.
 Have a few extra math or grammar workbooks that might help a student understand their homework better?
 Offer them up!
 A small gesture can make a big difference and we can’t assume people have access to all the materials they need.

 Every day until this crisis is behind us, we will be presented with new challenges: changes in weather, the flu, and — unfortunately — more deaths of people we know and don’t know.
 We all need to try our best to be flexible and adaptable.
 Schools are going to open, and many are going to close almost as quickly if students and teachers alike come back positive for coronavirus.
 It has already started to happen, and nothing about this virus indicates that will change anytime soon.

 But just like in Jenga, with proper planning we can be prepared for the collapse we know is coming.
 We just have to learn from our mistakes and the moves we made so we can repair this fragile tower and rebuild it better than ever before.
 Even if a foot comes out of nowhere to rock our foundation, we will stand firm and strong and come out heartily laughing when this comes to an end and we neatly place the game back in the box.